schitresh/system-design/website_designs/storage_and_streaming/1_dropbox.md

 - New chunks are first stored on the storage device
 - Later some process analyzes the data looking for duplication
 - Benefits
-  - Clients will not need to wait
+  - Clients will not need to wait for the hash calculation
-  - For the hash calculation or lookup to complete before storing the data
+    - Or lookup to complete before storing the data
   - Ensuring that there is no degradation in storage performance
 - Drawbacks
   - Unnecessarily storing duplicate data, though for a short time
-  - Duplicate data will be transferred consuming bandwidth
+  - Duplicate data will be transferred, consuming bandwidth

 ### In-line deduplication
 - Deduplication hash calculations can be done in real-time